 And that’s turning it into a membership site.

-Membership sites are websites that feature exclusive content, like articles, podcasts, tutorials, etc. This content is usually put behind a paywall as users will have to pay to access it.
+Membership sites are websites that features exclusive content, like articles, podcasts, tutorials, etc. This content is usually put behind a paywall as users will have to pay to access it.

 In most cases, membership websites charge users via a monthly subscription.